(1,1) almost L-space knots: Proof of the main theorem

 Let $\mathcal{H}=(\alpha,\beta,z,w)$ be a standard diagram.
 Suppose $\mathcal{H}$ is virtually almost coherent.
 Note that by Lemma~\ref{le: onebasepoint} we can assume that the inconsistent arcs are lifts of rainbow arcs.
 If the two inconsistent arcs in the universal cover share a common end point, the first case in Definition~\ref{def: strongly_almost_coherent} applies.
 Suppose the two inconsistent arcs do not share an end point, then up to reflection with respect to vertical and horizontal axis, the only possible positions for the two inconsistent arcs are depicted in Figure \ref{fig: virtualtostrong} \subref{subfig:vtos_1},\subref{subfig:vtos_2} and \subref{subfig:vtos_3}.

-We claim cases \subref{subfig:vtos_1} and \subref{subfig:vtos_2} do not happen.
-This leads to the conclusion as follows.
-The remaining diagram in case \subref{subfig:vtos_3} consists of only graphic chains (view the non-compact ray as a graphic chain just for now).
-The bigon formed by an inconsistent arc and $\wa$ admits at most one base-point.
-No matter which direction the inconsistent arcs go, it follows that the only possible diagram is the one depicted in Figure \ref{fig: virtualtostrong} \subref{subfig:vtos_4}, where the dashed curves indicates the remaining graphic chains.
-This is the second case in Definition~\ref{def: strongly_almost_coherent}.
+{We first show that \subref{subfig:vtos_1} and \subref{subfig:vtos_2} cannot occur.
+Notice that in either case the portion of the lift $\wb_s$ not shown in the figure consists only of graphic rays.
+Assign any direction to the inconsistent arcs, in both cases \subref{subfig:vtos_1} and \subref{subfig:vtos_2}, the two graphic rays from the end points of either inconsistent arc either intersect each other or both go to infinity, a contradiction.}

-To prove the claim, again notice that the remaining diagram consists of only graphic chains.
-Assign any direction to the inconsistent arcs, in both cases \subref{subfig:vtos_1} and \subref{subfig:vtos_2}, the two graphic chains from the end points of either inconsistent arc either intersect each other or both go to infinity, proving the claim.
+{Suppose we are in case \subref{subfig:vtos_3}.
+Once again, the portion of the lift $\wb_s$ not shown in the figure consists only of graphic rays.
+The bigon formed by an inconsistent arc and $\wa$ contains at most one base-point.
+No matter in which direction the inconsistent arcs go, it follows that the only possible diagram is the one depicted in Figure \ref{fig: virtualtostrong}~\subref{subfig:vtos_4}, where the dashed curves indicates the remaining graphic rays.
+This is the second case in Definition~\ref{def: strongly_almost_coherent}.}

-Suppose now that $\mathcal{H}$ is strongly almost coherent, we want to show that the only inconsistent arcs in the universal cover are the ones with height less than $1$, in other words, the lift of the two inconsistent rainbow arcs.
-Consider any other arc and the bigon $D$ it forms with $\wa.$ Any inconsistent sub-arcs on $\partial D$ appears in one of the two local models in Definition~\ref{def: strongly_almost_coherent}; observe that such local inconsistency also necessarily occurs on $\wa' \colon \{ y = c \}$ for some $c \neq 0.$ Replacing the entire sub-arc of $\wb$ in the local model by the sub-arc of $\wa'$ with the same end points preserves the orientation of $\partial D$.
+Suppose now that $\mathcal{H}$ is strongly almost coherent.
+We want to show that the only inconsistent arcs in the universal cover are those of height less than $1$; in other words, the lifts of the two inconsistent rainbow arcs.
+Consider any other arc and the bigon $D$ it forms with $\wa.$ Any inconsistent sub-arcs on $\partial D$ appears in one of the two local models in Definition~\ref{def: strongly_almost_coherent}; observe that such local inconsistency also necessarily occurs on $\wa' \colon= \{ (x,y)\in \R^2 :y = c \}$ for some $c \neq 0.$ Replacing the entire sub-arc of $\wb$ in the local model by the sub-arc of $\wa'$ with the same end points preserves the orientation of $\partial D$.
 After performing this operation on every local inconsistency on $\partial D$, the only local maximum or minimum are of consistent orientation.
 It follows that $\partial D$ is consistently oriented. \end{proof}

 Thus to prove Theorem~\ref{thm: main} it suffices to prove the following. \begin{theorem} A standard diagram represents an almost L-space knot if and only if it is virtually almost coherent.
 Moreover, if $K\subset Y$ is a $(1,1)$ almost L-space knot and $s$ is the exceptional spin$^c$ structure, then $\CFKi(Y,K,s)$ consists of the direct sum of a staircase and a box of length one. \end{theorem} We will prove both directions of this theorem individually in Proposition \ref{prop:neccesary} and \ref{prop:sufficient}.
 First we show that if $K$ is a $(1,1)$ almost L-space knot then any standard diagram for $K$ is virtually almost coherent.